 SG Fleet is a leading provider of integrated mobility solutions, including fleet management, vehicle leasing and salary packaging services, with a presence across Australia, as well as in New Zealand and the United Kingdom.
-At the end of the 2022 financial year, the Company employed approximately 1,100 staff worldwide and had approximately 270,000 vehicles under management.
+At the end of the 2024 financial year, the Company employed approximately 1,300 staff worldwide and had approximately 277,000 vehicles under management.

-During the reported period, SG Fleet operated under multiple brands across corporate and consumer business segments: sgfleet (operating in Australia, UK and New Zealand), nlc (Australia) and, for part of the reported period, LeasePlan (Australia and New Zealand).
+During the reported period, SG Fleet operated under multiple brands across corporate and consumer business segments: sgfleet (operating in Australia, UK and New Zealand), nlc (Australia) and LeasePlan (Australia and New Zealand).